schemers/homebridge-screenlogic/README.md

 The other compromise is that the pool and spa heaters do _not_ turn the pool and/or spa on or off, they just change the heat mode.

-i.e., if you want to heat the spa, you need do two things:
+i.e., if you want to heat the spa, you need to do two things:

 1. turn on the Spa (via the Spa Switch)
 2. make sure the Spa Heater is set to something other than off (most likely Heat)